snow ice cream recipe

 Short-Term Storage

 Snow ice cream is best enjoyed immediately after preparation, as it melts quickly and can develop ice crystals when refrozen.
-However, if you need to store leftovers, transfer the snow ice cream to an airtight container and place it in the freezer for up to 24 hours.
+If you need to store leftovers, transfer the snow ice cream to an airtight container and place it in the freezer for up to 24 hours.
 Be aware that the texture will change, becoming more icy and less creamy upon refreezing.

-• Immediate consumption – For best texture and flavor, enjoy snow ice cream right after making it
+• Immediate consumption — For best texture and flavor, enjoy snow ice cream right after making it.

-• Short freezer storage – Store in an airtight container for up to 24 hours if necessary
+• Short freezer storage — Store in an airtight container for up to 24 hours if necessary.

-• Make-Ahead Options
+Make-Ahead Options

-• If you’re expecting a snowfall and want to be prepared, you can mix the liquid base ingredients (sweetened condensed milk, vanilla, and any flavor additions) ahead of time and store in the refrigerator for up to 3 days.
-This way, when the snow arrives, you’ll only need to collect the snow and combine it with your pre-made base for instant snow ice cream.
+If you are expecting a snowfall and want to be prepared, mix the liquid base ingredients (sweetened condensed milk, vanilla, and any flavor additions) ahead of time and store in the refrigerator for up to 3 days.
+When the snow arrives, simply collect it and combine with your pre-made base.
+For a snow ice cream party, prepare several different flavor bases in advance, label them, and let guests add their own snow and mix-ins for a fully customized experience.

-• Nutritional Information
+Nutritional Information

 NutrientAmount% Daily Value*